data-hydenv/lectures/online/04_introduction/other_rdbms.md

 ## MongoDB

-* flagship of open-source non-relational document databases
+* flagship of open-source non-relational databases

 * easily scalable, but you have to do it on your own